gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 In these examples, `$records` represents the PDO recordset obtained from a database query.
 The `foreach` loop iterates over each row in the recordset, and the data is inserted into HTML elements for display.
 The exact structure of `$record` (`$record['name']`, `$record['email']`) depends on the columns returned by your SQL query.

-## Working with other database operations
+## Working with other Database Operations

 **Retrieve Number of Affected Rows**
    ```php